alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/10-configuring-kubectl.md

   kubectl config use-context kubernetes-the-hard-way --kubeconfig=${REMOTESERVER}.kubeconfig }
 ```
+> NOTE that from a remote user the entry point of the Kubernetes cluster (KUBERNETES_PUBLIC_ADDRESS) is the baremetal host.

 Once you have the kubeconfig file created, we need to expose in some way the loadbalancer VMs to the outside world.
 Easiest way is to leverage the iptables foo.
 Basically forwards all requests to the baremetal server port tcp/6443 to the loadbalancer port tcp/6443, which in the same way will redirect the request to any of the three masters.